The Program Office

 2. Program the students: This process is computerized.
 The more specialized a class is (honors, electives, AP courses), the more difficult it is for the computer to create a schedule that will include all of your course requests.
 We offer more than 200 different courses each semester.
 If the computer cannot find a solution, it will offer you the best second match that will fit into your schedule.

-3. Correct student requests and programs: If you must make a schedule change, you are required to submit a Program Change Request Form by the end of the third day of the semester.
-Follow your original program until you receive a new one, attending only those classes on your official schedule.
-A student’s enrollment in a course can be ascertained by reviewing the program card.
+3. Distribute Schedules: A student’s enrollment in a course can be ascertained by reviewing the program card.
 You will receive no credit for attending any course that does not appear on your program card; therefore, auditing a class for which you are not registered would be unacceptable.
-Requests for schedule changes made within the first ten days of the school year will be considered only if compelling circumstances warrant changes and class space is available.

 Students at LaGuardia Arts are programmed for a nine or ten period day, including lunch.
 Courses are offered through periods one and ten.
 In order to accommodate the school-wide schedule and individual student needs, you are assigned an early start or a late start; in some cases, a student will be assigned a period zero or eleven class.
 Individual requests for an early or late program are accommodated only for a compelling reason and only if requested within the first three days of school.